 This in-progress research project about food practices, military operations, and human mobility in Sicily before and after 1943 tackles the following questions:

 The project was conducted during the summer of 2018, on the occasion of the 75th Anniversary of the Allied Landing in Sicily, with the support of the Angelo and Marie Cali Fund for Italian Studies.
 Matching funds were provided by the Inserra Chair Endowment for partial expenses of the Summer 2018 phase, and the Winter 2019 phase.
 The project received a second round of support from the Cali Fund for Summer 2019.

 The project has already resulted in two presentations and the organization of a lecture:

 1. Panel contribution at the July 5, 2019 conference “The Taste of War: Values and Meanings of Food in WWII Italy and France” held at the School of Advanced Studies, University of London, U.K

 2. Contribution at the July 10, 2019 panel organized to commemorate the 76th anniversary of the Allied Landing in Licata itself.
 See article and photo.

-The current phase (AY 2019-20) entails the creation of a mosaic of excerpts from the materials gathered so far
+The ongoing work (AY 2019-20 and AY 202-21) entails the creation of a mosaic of excerpts from the materials gathered so far